decred-proposals/mainnet/cb446a469987d6603d93f442ef0d4e45bacbea47a72b5ce89f9c3cac3868d627/1/payload/index.md

 •	For projects approved by the majority of the Decred community that go ahead, the Decred Evangelist would be paid ten-percent of any upfront fees and/or any long-term royalties or license fees paid by the co-development partner into the Treasury.
 The commission-based fee is a little bit higher than the commission-based fee compensation that a skilled BD executive at Oracle or IBM would make, to account for lack of monthly salary, and also to account for the fact that Decred is still a young project, which translates into a reality where winning major BD deals with partners and gaining community support will be a labor of love and quite high-risk.

-_(6) Program Administrator - Role
+_(6) Program Administrator - Role:_

-The Program Administrator shall play the following functions:_
+The Program Administrator shall play the following functions:

 •	Engage a design agency to launch the portal announcing the Decred BD evangelist program,